-We discuss a few special properties of one dimensional function convex function.
-The first asserts about the slope of one dimensional convex function.
+We discuss a few special properties of one-dimensional function convex functions.
+The first says something about the slope of one-dimensional convex functions.

-Lemma 1 Let be a (strict) convex function, then the function is non-decreasing (strictly increasing).
+Lemma 1 Let be a (strictly) convex function, then the function is non-decreasing (strictly increasing).

 Proof: By the definition of convex function, we have for any

 Rearrange the above inequality gives

 The case for strict convexity is simply replacing the above by .

 The second asserts that the slope should always increase.